The Right to Be Happy: Reviews

 Movie reviews played a vital role for both theater owners and fans, offering crucial perspectives.
 The opinions shared in reviews, which were published in different trade magazines, were indispensable in the process of deciding whether to book a movie for screening or to watch it as a viewer.
 When critics expressed conflicting viewpoints about a film, making a choice became more challenging.
-It is important to note, however, that divergent reviews did not always imply that the movie was inherently bad.
+Divergent reviews did not always imply that the movie was inherently bad.
 In the end, the choice relied on personal preferences and the weight one gave to the movie review and its author.